Want to switch off your Ring camera for a couple of hours or even a few days to get some much-needed privacy?

 1. Customizing modes

 Getting one of the three available Protect plans will let you sift through your camera records and choose which functions you want active or inactive.
-Click here for more information about the Ring Protect subscription options.

 2. Turn off motion detection